 - Periodic mailings of educational materials focused on increasing self-management skills and preventing complications.

 - Review of medications and discussion with our clinical pharmacy services if needed

 - Assistance with obtaining behavioral health services

 - Treatment Coaches.
 This service can be reached by calling the toll-free number (888) 309-4573

 - Assistance to members moving from a hospital to a lower level of care and then home.
 Staff works with providers, members, and families on discharge planning, care coordination, and member and family education.

 - Greens, Beans & Leans: A Complete Diet & Exercise Guidelines

-*Please do not send any Protected Health Information (PHI) and personal medical information when using the E-mail link bellow.
+*Please do not send any Protected Health Information (PHI) or personal medical information when using the email link bellow.
 Please include contact information in case we need to reach you.

-For more information on any of the case/disease management programs please call 1-800- 557-6916 or e-mail at email@example.com
+For more information on any of the care/disease management programs please call 1-800- 557-6916 or email at email@example.com